Bruno Martins Indi: Feyenoord

 Martins Indi joined Feyenoord's first team squad as an academy graduate at the start of the 2010–11 season.
 He made his professional debut for Feyenoord on 19 August 2010, when he was part of the starting line-up in the Europa League home match against Gent (1–0).
-Three days later, on 22 August 2010, he also made his Eredivisie debut in the 1–1 draw against Heracles Almelo.
-On 12 September 2010, Martins Indi received a red card for the first time in his club career in stoppage time in a 2–0 loss against NAC Breda.
-On 17 April 2011, Martins Indi scored his first Eredivisie goal for Feyenoord in a 6–1 win over Willem II, He, along with Ryo Miyaichi and Georginio Wijnaldum, made headlines after the match having done a sound job defensively and having capped a promising performance with a header goal from a corner kick.
+Three days later, on 22 August 2010, he also made his Eredivisie debut in a 1–1 draw against Heracles Almelo.
+On 12 September 2010, Martins Indi received a red card for the first time in his club career during stoppage time in a 2–0 loss against NAC Breda.
+On 17 April 2011, Martins Indi scored his first Eredivisie goal, heading in from a corner during a 6–1 win over Willem II.
+He, along with Ryo Miyaichi and Georginio Wijnaldum, was praised after the match for a strong overall performance.

 In the 2011–12 season, Martins Indi became a regular starter under Feyenoord's new manager Ronald Koeman.
-On 22 October 2011, Martins Indi scored his first league goal of the season in a 2–1 loss against VVV-Venlo.
+On 22 October 2011, he scored his first league goal of the season in a 2–1 loss against VVV-Venlo.
 On 22 February 2012, Martins Indi signed a new contract that would keep him contracted at De Kuip until the summer of 2016.
 He played 31 times in 2011–12 as Feyenoord finished in 2nd position behind Ajax.
 He remained a key player under Koeman in the 2012–13 and 2013–14 campaigns, playing in 39 and 31 games respectively.